threader/PC-Tuning/docs/post-install.md

 ## Final Thoughts and Tips

-- Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
+- Avoid applying random tweaks, using tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them